ioccc-src/winner/1988/phillipps/README.md

 The judges thought that this program looked like what you would get by pounding on the keys of an old typewriter at random.

+## Author's remarks:

+No remarks were provided by the author.

 ## Copyright and CC BY-SA 4.0 License: